Dylanve151/docker-peplinkapi/README.md

 ## Volumes:
 sycning time with host: /etc/localtime (use as /etc/localtime:/etc/localtime:ro)

-Bind to folder with scripts: /scripts
+Bind to folder with scripts: /scripts (make sure you save scripts as unix not as dos/windows)

-Bind to custom crontab file: /var/spool/cron/crontabs/root
+Bind to folder to edit crontab: /var/spool/cron/crontabs (make sure you save crontab files as unix not as dos/windows)